 He has also explored many other martial arts, including kallaripayyat and judo.
 He discovered Aikido five years ago, and became passionate about Sensei Shoji Nishio’s style of Aikido.

-He has invited instructors from Japan and Ukraine to conduct seminars in India, visited Japan to learn from Koji Yoshida shihan, and is planning to open an Aikido dojo himself in India shortly.
+He has invited instructors from Japan and Ukraine to conduct seminars at NIRMAN in Varanasi, and visited Japan twice to learn from Koji Yoshida shihan.
+In 2017, he opened an Aikido dojo in Varanasi.

 Gaurav’s thoughts on Aikido: